isabella232/experience-manager-core-components.it-IT/help/using/embed.md

 ![](assets/screen-shot-2019-09-25-10.08.29.png)

-### Incorporabile {#embeddable}
+### Contenuto incorporabile {#embeddable}

 Le variabili da incorporare consentono una maggiore personalizzazione della risorsa incorporata, che può essere parametrizzata e includere informazioni aggiuntive.
-Un autore può scegliere tra file incorporati attendibili preconfigurati e il componente viene fornito con un processore Youtube out-of-the-box.
+Un autore può scegliere tra file da incorporare affidabili preconfigurati e i componenti vengono forniti con un out-of-the-box YouTube incorporato.

-Il campo **Incorporabile** definisce il tipo di processore da utilizzare.
-Nel caso del processore YouTube è possibile definire:
+The **Embeddable** field defines the type of processor you want to use.
+Nel caso di YouTube embedable potete quindi definire:

-* **ID** video - ID video univoco da YouTube della risorsa da incorporare
+* **Video ID - The unique video ID from YouTube of the resource you want to embed**
-* **Width** - The width of the embedded video
+* **Width - The width of the embedded video**
-* **Height** - The height of the embedded video
+* **Height - The height of the embedded video**

-Other processors would offer similar fields and can be defined by a developer by following the developer documentation of the Embed Component.[](https://github.com/adobe/aem-core-wcm-components/tree/master/content/src/content/jcr_root/apps/core/wcm/components/embed/v1/embed#extending-the-embed-component)
+Other embeddables would offer similar fields and can be defined by a developer by following the developer documentation of the Embed Component.[](https://github.com/adobe/aem-core-wcm-components/tree/master/content/src/content/jcr_root/apps/core/wcm/components/embed/v1/embed#extending-the-embed-component)

 ![](assets/screen-shot-2019-09-25-10.15.00.png)

 >[!NOTE]
->Embedded processors must be enabled at the template level via the [Design Dialog](#design-dialog) to be avaialble to the page author.
+>Embeddables must be enabled at the template level via the [Design Dialog](#design-dialog) to be available to the page author.

 ### HTML {#html}